msahithi29/plagiarism_detector/README.md

   1) Should contain files for finding plagiarism
   2) A file that contains all the step 1 files

+Compile the program
+javac P1.java

-Run the program by using the below command: javac P1.java java P1 t10.dat
+Run the program by using the below command java P1 t10.dat